shlomihod/shlomihod.github.io/README.md

 1. Societal impact of algorithms and machine learning systems, mainly through long-term and scale-up lenses
 2. Interpretable machine learning

-I am spending this summer (2020) as visiting researcher at the [Alexander von Humboldt Institute for Internet and Society (HIIG)](https://www.hiig.de/en/) in Berlin.
+I spent the last summer (2020) as a visiting researcher at the [Alexander von Humboldt Institute for Internet and Society (HIIG)](https://www.hiig.de/en/) in Berlin.
 In summer 2019, I did a research internship at the [Center for Human-Compatible AI](https://humancompatible.ai/) at UC Berkeley, working on neural network interpretability.

 I taught courses in [Responsible AI, Law & Society](https://learn.responsibly.ai/) and [Problem Solving using Python](https://problemsolving.io/).
 Occasionally, I'm consulting for startups and companies with data science projects.